bgachara/bgachara.github.io/posts/databases.md

   - access patterns crucial to consider when defining ci.

 - Covering Indexes
-  - is a regular index in a special situation.
-  - when an index supplies all a given query requires.
+  - This is a regular index in a special situation for example when an index supplies all a given query requires.

 - Functional Indexes
   - Index on a function, index something you can't quite reach.
-  - when you wrap a column in a function, MYSQL has no idea what's in there, blackbox essentially.
-  - case of index obsufication.
+  - when you wrap a column in a function, MYSQL has no idea what's in there, blackbox essentially, leading to a case of index obsufication.
   - *case sensitive collation* works well for comparison.
   - `alter table users add index m((month(birthday)))`
-  - Mysql: 8 and beyond, 5 : use generated column index
+  - Mysql: 8 and beyond, 5 : use generated column index.

 - Indexing JSON columns
   - No way to index an entire JSON column in MySQL